vendasta/sequel-snowflake/README.md

 In order to run specs, you'll need a Snowflake account.
 A connection string should be provided as an environment variable `SNOWFLAKE_CONN_STR`.
-For example, on macOS, our connection string could resemble:
+For example, on macOS, our connection string would resemble:

 ```bash
 DRIVER=/opt/snowflake/snowflakeodbc/lib/universal/libSnowflake.dylib;